louispaulet/hatvp-w-codex/README.md

 Generated CSV outputs are stored under `stock_analysis/output/`, with subfolders for each index.

+## Public holdings valuation

+`stock_analysis/generate_transparency_report.py` aggregates declared equity valuations by person.
+The latest report covers **1 389 individuals** with a combined valuation of **€1 092 305 734** and an average of roughly **€786 397** per person.
+Top holdings include Philippe Briand (€303 454 971) and Roger Pellenc (€84 801 656), while some declarations report negligible or even negative valuations such as Chantal Deseyne (‑€3 473).
+See `stock_analysis/output/public_holdings_report.md` for complete rankings.

 ## Personal information and spouse activities

 `extract_personal_info.py` parses each declaration XML file and writes basic